garrickisgross/advent_of_code_2025/readme.md

 #### Part 2
 For me, the best way forward was to merge all the ranges. then for each range, take the max - min + 1, and increment result by that much.
 I struggled quite a bit with the merging, ultimately I was using a flag to show when I edited the result array and it was in the wrong spot, which led to a ton of debugging. everytime I updated the array in the result, I recursively called the merge function to correct any overlap in the new ranges.
 This worked fairly well, although I feel like there is a more optimal solution for both parts.

+## Day 6 - Trash Compactor

+### Overview
+We are given a list of numbers with the final row being operations.
+Part on asks us to use the operations in vertical order, part 2 in columns with the most significant digit starting at the top.

+#### Part 1
+I really just loaded the numbers in, kept them in a 2d array, and then used the index of the operations.
+Happened fairly quickly.

+#### Part 2
+The only difference between this one and part one was the way we prepared the initial 2d array, it took me a little to reason through the construction, but once we got there, the solution was fairly straightforward.